Dan Innis: 2018

 Sherman challenged Innis again in a rematch for the seat in the general election on November 6.
 This time, Innis was defeated.

+2022

+Innis relocated to New Hampshire’s 7th State Senate District prior to seeking re-election to the chamber in 2022.
+On November 8, Innis was elected, defeating Democratic anthropologist Richard Lobban.

+2026

+In July 2025, Innis announced his candidacy for the Republican nomination in the 2026 United States Senate election in New Hampshire.

 Memberships

 Innis is a member of Beta Gamma Sigma, Alpha Kappa Psi, the National Society of Collegiate Scholars, the American Marketing Association, the Academy of Marketing Science, the Association for Consumer Research, the Council of Logistics Management, and the American Psychological Association.
 Innis is a national board member of the Log Cabin Republicans.
 He is also a member of the New Hampshire Republican Party, the New Castle Historical Society, The Music Hall in Portsmouth, the New Castle Republican Town Committee, and the Rye New Hampshire Republicans.